Bluepr-nt/semver-manager/README.md

 ## Usage

 ```
-Manage Semantic Versioning compliant versions and integrate with popular or registry platform to facilitate the task.
+Manage Semantic Versioning compliant versions and integrate with popular repository and registry platform to facilitate the task.

 Usage:
   smgr [flags]